 Investments are made in terms of the City's Cash Management and Investment Policy, which aims to secure sound and sustainable management of the City's surplus cash and investments.
 The MPC cut the repo rate by 300 basis point (3%) in the previous financial year to aid South Africa's recover from the COVID-19 pandemic.
-The drop in the repo rate resulted in lower investment rates being offered by commercial banks which in turn contributed to the City's reduced investment income budget.
+Even though the repo rate was increased in November 2021 by 25 basis points (0.25%), the lower cumulative repo rate results in lower investment rates being offered by commercial banks, which in turn contributes to the City's reduced investment income budget.

-Given the above, investment interest rates for the 2021/22 is 4.02% and 4.48% for the outer years of the MTREF.
+Given the above, investment interest rates for 2021/22 is 4.02% and 4.48% for the outer years of the MTREF.